qubd/mini_ecdsa/README.md

 Thus, P is indeed on the curve, and it generates a subgroup of order 131, which is prime, so we can use the curve C with the distinguished point P to sign and verify messages with ECDSA.
 The curve C, the point P, and the order of P are all public information.

-To sign a message, start by creating a private-public keypair by calling `generate_keypair`.
+To sign a message, create a private-public keypair by calling `generate_keypair`.
 This keypair will consist of a randomly generated positive integer d smaller than the order of P, and a point Q = dP.
-Computing Q given d and P can be done very quickly, but at the moment, no one knows any effective and generally applicable method of computing d given P and Q. This is the [one-way function](https://en.wikipedia.org/wiki/One-way_function) that provides the theoretical security in all elliptic curve cryptography schemes.
+The pair is returned as a tuple and printed.
+Computing Q given d and P can be done very quickly, but at the moment, no one knows any effective and generally applicable method of computing d given P and Q. This is the [one-way function](https://en.wikipedia.org/wiki/One-way_function) that provides the theoretical security in all elliptic curve based cryptography.

 ```
 >>> key = generate_keypair(C, P, 131)